 - Blend or mash ½ of a peeled banana.

 - Add 1 TBSP peanut butter, ⅓ cup unsweetened oat milk, and 1 TBSP honey.
 Combine by blending or stirring with a spoon until you have a smooth texture.

 - Pour into your popsicle molds and freeze for at least one hour, or until set.

 4. Oat & apple pops

-These back-to-school-themed pops taste like a blended peanut butter and jelly sandwich without the grapes or added sugar, both of which are bad for dogs.
-On the contrary, these oat & apple pops are very beneficial to your dog because they contain whole grain oats, which are a heart-healthy source of fiber, and peanut butter, which provides them with some protein.
+These back-to-school themed pops taste like a blended peanut butter and jelly sandwich without the grapes or added sugar, both of which are bad for dogs.
+On the contrary, these oat & apple pops are very beneficial for your dog because they contain whole grain oats, a heart-healthy source of fiber, and peanut butter, which provides protein.
 Applesauce is rich in vitamin C, and oat milk is a great choice for dogs who are lactose intolerant.

 Oat & apple pops recipe

 - ¼ cup applesauce

 - ¼ cup oat milk

 - Place all ingredients in a blender or small bowl.
 Blend or stir until combined.